Rescission Definition Law: Everything You Need to Know

 If one party is found to be of unsound mind, the contract can be rescinded if it would restore both parties to their original position.
 Rescission can occur in these circumstances even if one party did not know the other was of unsound mind.
 A party's intoxication at the formation of the contract is usually not enough to allow rescission.
 The exception to this rule is if the other party took advantage of the intoxicated person.

 One of the most common reasons for one party to rescind a contract is a breach of contract.
 For rescission due to breach of contract, one party must have failed to perform their duties, and rescinding the contract cannot damage the breaching party.
 Not every breach of contract gives the right to rescission.
 Only when the contract breach is fundamental and substantial does the right to rescission exist.

 When a contract is time-sensitive, failure to perform in a timely manner can be grounds for rescission.
 In other contracts, however, delayed performance does not provide grounds for rescission.
 Also, when a contract requires performance in a reasonable time, and one party is making a good faith effort to perform, the other party cannot suddenly cancel the contract.

 If you need help with the rescission definition law, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.